The Bankrate promise

 “You probably want to reduce by more than 3 percent, at minimum,” says Marks, “but I would pay attention to what it takes to get to the next lower price.”
 For example, say your original list price was $423,000.
 If you were to reduce that by 3 percent, you’d bring the price down to $410,310.
 Dropping the price to just below $400,000, however — say, $399,900 — could get more attention from shoppers, because your home will now appear in online searches for properties listed below $400,000.

 Keep in mind that if your initial price was close to market value, a more incremental drop could do the trick — anything from 0.5 percent to 3 percent.

-Pricing your home right is key.
-That’s why you should consider working closely with a real estate agent when it comes to pricing, listing and marketing your home.
-If it’s time to adjust the asking price, do so carefully, and pay attention to feedback from your agent and prospective buyers who tour your home to ensure you get top dollar.
+When you’re selling your home, pricing it right is key.
+Pricing too high may put people off, but you still want to maximize your profit as much as possible.
+That’s why it’s important to work closely with a real estate agent when it comes to pricing, listing and marketing your home.
+If you need to adjust the asking price, do so carefully, and pay attention to feedback from your agent and prospective buyers who tour your home to ensure you adjust accordingly.

 Your agent will help you figure out if lowering your asking price is necessary.
 A few signs to look out for include receiving no offers or lowball offers, little traffic for in-person viewings, and the home staying on the market for longer than your area’s average number of days on market.

 The amount you may want to reduce your home’s asking price depends on many factors, including the median price in your area, what comparable homes nearby are selling for and the length of time the home has been on the market.
 According to a Zillow study, the average price cut is 2.9 percent of the list price.